 - Photo editing is a part of the photography life – correct the exposure, adjust colors, remove unwanted marks and use blurring filters;

-- Create a photography website and sell your work.
+- Create a photography website and showcase and/or sell your work.

 Be creative, take as many shots as you can, and capture every corner of this world.
 It’s all about the quality and the quantity as well.
 Take as much time as you need to improve your photography skills.

 Don’t forget to go with the flow!
 As a photographer, you should get creative with nature’s elements and be relaxed.
 Only this way will you be able to convey your vision to the world.